The Simpsons season 15

-The fifteenth season of the American animated television series The Simpsons aired from Sunday, November 2, 2003, to Sunday, May 23, 2004.
-The season contains five hold-over episodes from the season 14 (EABF) production line.
+The fifteenth season of the American animated sitcom The Simpsons aired on Fox between November 2, 2003 and May 23, 2004.
+The season was produced by Gracie Films and 20th Century Fox Television.
+Executive producer Al Jean remained the showrunner.
+The season contains five hold-over episodes from the fourteenth season (EABF) production line.
 The most watched episode had 16.2 million viewers and the least watched had 6.2 million viewers.
+The season was nominated for four Emmy Awards, winning one, and was nominated for five Writers Guild of America Awards, winning two.
 Season 15 was released on DVD and Blu-ray in Region 1 on December 4, 2012, Region 2 on December 3, 2012, and Region 4 on December 12, 2012.